DoImant/Button_SL/README.md

 For a long button press with automatic release enabled, the ButtonState::longPressed status is returned once when the defined time for a long button press is reached and then the ButtonState::pressed status is returned as long as the button is held down.
-Previously (version 1.1.5), ButtonState::nopressed was returned even if the button had not yet been released.
+Previously (version 1.1.5), ButtonState::notPressed was returned even if the button had not yet been released.

 ## Methods